 The preparation of the ESMP report included field surveys to observe and document baseline conditions.
 Information related to coverage deemed important in the context of the ESMP was synthesized and processed to prepare the maps presented in this report.
-Field observations coupled with reported literature form the basis for defining the physical, biological, and socioeconomic characteristics of the general project area as outlined below.
+Field observations coupled with reported literature form the basis for defining the physical, biological, and social characteristics of the general project area as outlined below.
+See figure 2-2 Annex B - Topographical map of the project.